fc7/qrcode-ui/README.md

 You can also override the backend URL at runtime using the "Backend URL" input field in the web interface.

 **Note:** If you set `PUBLIC_BACKEND_URL=localhost:8080` (without `http://`), it will automatically be prefixed with `http://`.

+## Disclaimer

+The generation of the code in this repo was partly AI-assisted.